django-haystack/django-haystack/docs/installing_search_engines.rst

 Whoosh is pure Python, so it's a great option for getting started quickly and for development, though it does work for small scale live deployments.
 With the 0.3.1+ releases, Whoosh has become much more performant, stable and better tested.
-The current recommended version is 0.3.5+.
+The current recommended version is 0.3.18.
 You can install via PyPI_ using::

     sudo easy_install whoosh
     # ... or ...
-    sudo pip install whoosh
+    sudo pip install whoosh==0.3.18

+.. warning:

+  Haystack 1.0.X does *NOT* support the Whoosh 1.X releases as they are not API compatible.
+The 1.X series is supported in Haystack's git master and will be part of the 1.1 release.
+This is unlikely to be backported due to time constraints.

 Note that, while capable otherwise, the Whoosh backend does not currently support "More Like This" or faceting.